 I want art to remain a constant in my life.
-That’s why I’m working on ‘Kunst im Norden’, an art association based in Angeln.
+That’s why I’m working on ‘Kunst im Norden’ (art in the north), an art association based in Angeln.
 Here I receive constant challenges and suggestions.
 I find exchange with like-minded people.
 We colleagues help each other to follow the path we have chosen.

 Born in 1964 in Uelzen, grew up in Nettelkamp and after “excursions” to Hamburg and in the province of Lower Saxony, I live, work and paint in Flensburg for several years.

 Since “should” I stay too.